extragoodlabs/infrastructure-tools/terraform/aws/ecs/example/nodejs/README.md

 #### **SecretsManager**

 A SecretsManager secret contains JSON corresponding to environment variables for keys and authentication.
 Secret values are passed into Terraform using sensitive variables, so the value is never printed or logged.
-Secrets are injected as environment variables to the Docker container task, ensuring that the value is never exposed.
+Secrets are injected as environment variables to the Docker container task, ensuring that the values as never exposed end-to-end.

 The following secret values are required to run the example: